greguniv/paddle-game-mod1-project/README.md

 A lose state - a way for the player to lose the game
 A way to keep playing if the game is not over.
 Multiple rounds to play - a round must begin, end, and there must be a way to check if the game should continue or the overall game is won or lost

-*Stretch Goals (Not Mandatory):
-A way to reset the board and play again
-CSS to give your game a personal and fun style Responsive mobile design
-Work with your instructor to determine additional stretch goals